ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

    For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#ibmcloud-cli).

-2. Find out the name of the plugin in the repo.
+2. Find out the name of the plug-in in the repo.
 Run the following command:

     ```
-    ibmcloud plugin repo-plugins
+    ibmcloud plug-in repo-plugins
     ```
     {: codeblock}

-    The name of the plugin is **activity-tracker**.
+    The name of the plug-in is **activity-tracker**.

-3. Install the {{site.data.keyword.cloudaccesstrailshort}} plugin.
+3. Install the {{site.data.keyword.cloudaccesstrailshort}} plug-in.
 Run the following command:

     ```
-    ibmcloud plugin install activity-tracker -r Bluemix
+    ibmcloud plug-in install activity-tracker -r Bluemix
     ```
     {: codeblock}

-4. Verify the {{site.data.keyword.cloudaccesstrailshort}} plugin is installed.
+4. Verify that the {{site.data.keyword.cloudaccesstrailshort}} plug-in is installed.

     For example, run the following command to see the list of plugins that are installed:

     ```
-    ibmcloud plugin list
+    ibmcloud plug-in list
     ```
     {: codeblock}

-## Installing the {{site.data.keyword.cloudaccesstrailshort}} plugin from a file
+## Installing the {{site.data.keyword.cloudaccesstrailshort}} plug-in from a file
 {: #install_cli}

 To install the {{site.data.keyword.cloudaccesstrailshort}} CLI, complete the following steps: